nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

 ## Run a Pipeline

-Submit the source code and pipeline configuration files of the sample project to the source code repository, and submit the Kubernetes Manifests of the sample project to the deployment configuration repository, such as deployment, service, and other resources.
+Submit the source code and pipeline configuration files of the sample project to the source code repository, and submit the Kubernetes manifests of the sample project to the deployment configuration repository, such as deployment, service, and other resources.

 ### Submit Kubernetes Manifest